 What Is Karak Chai?

+The karak chai is made up of spiced tea with a creamy texture due to the evaporated milk.
 You can use different spices to flavor Karak tea like peppercorns, cardamom, cinnamon, whole cloves, ginger, anise star, or saffron.

 Serve karak tea with Palestinian Sesame Tea Cookies, Hilbeh | Fenugreek Cake, or Layali Lubnan (Lebanese Nights Dessert), and thank me later!